About Us

 Einstein College of Medicine

-• Yvonne completed her B.S. in pure mathematics and B.A. in English Literature at University of California, San Diego with honors, and MPH in epidemiology at Columbia University.
+Yvonne completed her B.S. in pure mathematics and B.A. in English Literature at University of California, San Diego with honors, and MPH in epidemiology at Columbia University.
 She believes pleasure, as an essential human experience, irrefutably impacts our physical and mental health.
-As the study coordinator and part of the research team, her mission is to help explore science with all study participants and all users of this website.
+As the research coordinator and part of the research team, her mission is to help explore science with all study participants and all users of this website.

 Implementation Partners